-Proposers are required to describe what they understand to be the purpose of the proposed program.
+Proposers are required to describe the purpose of their proposed program.
 This should be a succinct statement of the issue(s) the proposed program is intended to effectively address.

 2.1.B.
-Target Populations and Why Selected
+Target Population and Why Selected

-The target populations to be served include individuals who reside in Clark County in one or more of the following groups:
+The target populations to be served include individuals 0-183 who reside in Clark County in one or more of the following groups: